kervin-bernardez/Course-Notes/SOC Analyst/SOC Analyst_note.md

 ## User Entity Behavior Analysis

-### Stacking
+### How UEBA Works: Stacking

-User Login = +1 User Logout = -1
+- User Login = +1

+- User Logout = -1

-Example: @Threshold of 6 per day
+- Example: @Threshold of 6 per day

+- (Password Spray Attack Happen)

-User Login = +2000 --> will trigger alert
+- User Login = +2000 --> will trigger alert

-### AI
+###  How UEBA Works: AI

-AI learns what is normal for each user account
+- AI learns what is normal for each user account

-Example:
+- Example:

-Bob normaly logs into 3 systems every day
+- Bob normaly logs into 3 systems every day

-Bob logs into 40 systems --> will trigger alert
+- Bob logs into 40 systems --> will trigger alert

 ---